Correspondent: Common types of correspondents

+The term "correspondent" has been used to refer to comedians who appear regularly on satirical news programs such as The Daily Show.

 On-the-scene TV news

 In TV news, a "live on-the-scene" reporter reports from the field during a "live shot".
 This has become an extremely popular format with the advent of Eyewitness News.

 A recent cost-saving measure is for local TV news to dispense with out-of-town reporters and replace them with syndicated correspondents, usually supplied by a centralized news reporting agency.
 The producers of the show schedule time with the correspondent, who then appears "live" to file a report and chat with the hosts.
 The reporter will go and do a number of similar reports for other stations.
 Many viewers may be unaware that the reporter does not work directly for the news show.
 This is also a popular way to report the weather.
 For example, AccuWeather does not just supply data, they also supply on-air meteorologists from television studios at their headquarters.